apache/nuttx/configs/sama5d3x-ek/README.txt

         Application Configuration -> NSH Library
           CONFIG_NSH_ARCHINIT=y                 : NSH board-initialization

+        Debugging USB Host.
+There is normal console debug output available that can be enabled with CONFIG_DEBUG + CONFIG_DEBUG_USB.
+However, USB host operation is very time critical and enabling this debug output might interfere with the operation of the UDPHS.
+USB host tracing is a less invasive way to get debug information:  If tracing is enabled, the USB host will save encoded trace output in in-memory buffer; if the USB monitor is also enabled, that trace buffer will be periodically emptied and dumped to the system logging device (the serial console in this configuration):

+        Device Drivers -> "USB Host Driver Support:
+          CONFIG_USBHOST_TRACE=y                   : Enable USB host trace feature CONFIG_USBHOST_TRACE_NRECORDS=256        : Buffer 256 records in memory
+          CONFIG_USBHOST_TRACE_VERBOSE=y           : Buffer everything

+        Application Configuration -> NSH LIbrary:
+          CONFIG_NSH_USBDEV_TRACE=n               : No builtin tracing from NSH CONFIG_NSH_ARCHINIT=y                   : Automatically start the USB monitor

+        Application Configuration -> System NSH Add-Ons:
+          CONFIG_SYSTEM_USBMONITOR=y              : Enable the USB monitor daemon CONFIG_SYSTEM_USBMONITOR_STACKSIZE=2048 : USB monitor daemon stack size CONFIG_SYSTEM_USBMONITOR_PRIORITY=50    : USB monitor daemon priority
+          CONFIG_SYSTEM_USBMONITOR_INTERVAL=1     : Dump trace data every second CONFIG_SYSTEM_USBMONITOR_TRACEINIT=y    : Enable TRACE output
+          CONFIG_SYSTEM_USBMONITOR_TRACECLASS=y
+          CONFIG_SYSTEM_USBMONITOR_TRACETRANSFERS=y
+          CONFIG_SYSTEM_USBMONITOR_TRACECONTROLLER=y
+          CONFIG_SYSTEM_USBMONITOR_TRACEINTERRUPTS=y

+       NOTE: If USB debug output is also enabled, both outpus will appear on the serial console.
+However, the debug output will be asynchronous with the trace output and, hence, difficult to interpret.

     12. Support the USB high-speed USB device driver (UDPHS) can be enabled by changing the NuttX configuration file as follows: